Panentheism

 Panentheism (/pæˈnɛnθiɪzəm/; "all in God", from the Greek πᾶν, ἐν and Θεός) is the belief that the divine intersects every part of the universe and also extends beyond space and time.
-The term was coined by the German philosopher Karl Krause in 1828 (after reviewing Hindu scripture) to distinguish the ideas of Georg Wilhelm Friedrich Hegel (1770–1831) and Friedrich Wilhelm Joseph Schelling (1775–1854) about the relation of God and the universe from the supposed pantheism of Baruch Spinoza.
+The term was coined by the German philosopher Karl Krause in 1828 to distinguish the ideas of Georg Wilhelm Friedrich Hegel (1770–1831) and Friedrich Wilhelm Joseph Schelling (1775–1854) about the relation of God and the universe from the supposed pantheism of Baruch Spinoza.
 Unlike pantheism, which holds that the divine and the universe are identical, panentheism maintains an ontological distinction between the divine and the non-divine and the significance of both.

 In panentheism, the universal spirit is present everywhere, which at the same time "transcends" all things created.
 Whilst pantheism asserts that "all is God", panentheism claims that God is greater than the universe.
 Some versions of panentheism suggest that the universe is nothing more than the manifestation of God.
-In addition, some forms indicate that the universe is contained within God, like in the Kabbalistic concept of tzimtzum.
+In addition, some forms indicate that the universe is contained within God, like in the Kabbalistic concept of Tzimtzum, or with the Sufi concept of Wahdat al-wujud.
 Much of Hindu thought is highly characterized by panentheism and pantheism.

 In philosophy

-Ancient Greek philosophy

-The religious beliefs of Neoplatonism can be regarded as panentheistic.
-Plotinus taught that there was an ineffable transcendent God ("the One", to En, τὸ Ἕν) of which subsequent realities were emanations.
-From "the One" emanates the Divine Mind (Nous, Νοῦς) and the Cosmic Soul (Psyche, Ψυχή).
-In Neoplatonism the world itself is God (according to Plato's Timaeus 37).
-This concept of divinity is associated with that of the Logos (Λόγος), which had originated centuries earlier with Heraclitus (c.
-535–475 BC).
-The Logos pervades the cosmos, whereby all thoughts and all things originate, or as Heraclitus said: "He who hears not me but the Logos will say: All is one."
-Neoplatonists such as Iamblichus attempted to reconcile this perspective by adding another hypostasis above the original monad of force or Dynamis (Δύναμις).
-This new all-pervasive monad encompassed all creation and its original uncreated emanations.